haveno-dex/haveno-docs/docs/users/getting_started.md

 ## Account signing

-Account signing increases your trading limits for payment methods with chargeback risk.

-You can get your payment account signed by:
+Some fiat payment accounts can be signed in order to increase trading limits.

+In order to sign a payment account, you must:

-- Buying at least 0.05 XMR
+- Buy at least 0.05 XMR
 - From a trader whose account is already signed
-- Using the payment account you want to have signed
+- Using a supported fiat payment account (with chargeback risk)

-After the trade completes successfully, your account becomes signed automatically.

 When your account is signed: